jadarve/rules_vulkan/README.md

-# rules_glsl
+# rules_vulkan

-Bazel rules for building GLSL targets.
+Bazel rules for using the Vulkan SDK.